-By calling attention to the problematic pasts of heroes of the art and natural history worlds, such as Audubon, we are able to recontextualize, redefine, and reexamine our understandings and our relationships to these people.
-As a museum, it is our duty to contextualize the objects we showcase in order for our viewer to understand the whole picture, and by addressing Audubon’s past, we hope to be able to move forward towards more equitable and ethical museum practices by refusing to excuse his behavior or simply label him a “man of his time” as so many have done.
+By calling attention to the problematic pasts of heroes of the art and natural history worlds, such as Audubon, we can recontextualize, redefine, and reexamine our understandings and relationships to these people.
+As a museum, it is our duty to contextualize the objects we showcase to present the whole picture.
+By addressing Audubon’s racist practices, we hope to move forward towards more equitable and ethical museum practices. by refusing to excuse his behavior or simply label him a “man of his time” as so many have done.